top of page

 2. Is there a tax on selling old family jewellery?

-Yes, selling old family jewellery attracts capital gains tax.
-If held for more than 36 months, it's considered LTCG and taxed at 20% with indexation.
+Yes.
+Selling old family jewellery attracts capital gains tax.
+If it’s sold on or after 23 July 2024 and held for more than 24 months, LTCG will apply at 12.5% without indexation.
+Jewellery sold before that date or held under the old regime is taxed at 20% with indexation.

 3. How is tax calculated on inherited gold?